 Investigations and management

-- Screening and/or prenatal diagnosis should be offered for future pregnancies.
+Screening and/or prenatal diagnosis should be offered for future pregnancies.
 Women who have had a previous trisomic pregnancy, especially those under 35 years of age at the time, appear to be at an increased risk of future pregnancies being trisomic.
 See also the separate Prenatal Diagnosis article.

 - Life expectancy is very limited.
 Median survival is 2.5 days.

-- Profound mental retardation and developmental delay occur in survivors.
+- Profound learning disability and developmental delay occur in survivors.
 Seizures and feeding difficulties are common.

 - Specific ultrasound findings may suggest trisomy 13 and subsequent cytogenetic studies may therefore be indicated.
 Findings include increased nuchal translucency, cardiac defects, neural tube defects, facial clefting, renal abnormalities and omphalocele